Why Theology?

 3. on account of church division

 The first claim would be the easiest to develop given the growing literature on the current decline of the contemporary Western church.
-For instance, HERE.
+For instance, most recently, HERE.

-The third claim is the least interesting to me.
+The third claim, to my mind, would be the weakest.
 Or maybe I should say, the sort of sociological analyses advancing the first claim seem to point the finger elsewhere, or at least offer a more multifactor explanation.
 I certainly have my share of ecumenical sympathies, but I’m doubtful church division can bear this weight alone.

 The second claim, though, that God is behind the church’s decline, nonetheless remains a genuinely theological proposal in what’s too often merely a sociological conversation.
 Is our current trajectory (what would you call the opposite of a Great Awakening?) just a historical trend that ebbs and flows like any other tide, and therefore a big nothing burger, even if temporarily disappointing, or is it an act of God?
 Is God telling us something?
 Judging us?